openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

    * off on **off2** `sudo systemctl stop apache2 nginx`
    * off-pro on **off2** `sudo systemctl stop apache2 nginx`

-1. on off1 comment users and orgs sync in crontab
+1. on off1 comment users and orgs rsync in crontab

 1. Rync all data (on off2):
   ```bash